 This bright, modern, and clean Chicago studio not only has a lovely interior but also features an incredible outdoor hot tub!
 You’ll be able to come back and relax after a long day enjoying all the best things to do in Chicago.
 Located in a safe residential neighborhood near Wicker Park, this top Chicago Airbnb is filled with natural light and has a functional kitchen in case you want to do any cooking.
 Denoted as an Airbnb “Plus” listing, you’ll be hard-pressed to find an Airbnb in the Windy City that can match its value!

 Best Hostel in Chicago: Freehand Chicago

-Best Hotel in Chicago: Fieldhouse Jones
+Best Hotel in Chicago: The Langham

-Meanwhile, Wicker Park, west of Downtown, is the city’s coolest neighbourhood with hip bars, chic restaurants and a slew of independent boutiques.
+Meanwhile, Wicker Park, west of Downtown, is the coolest neighborhood to stay in Chicago with hip bars, chic restaurants, and a slew of independent boutiques.

 5 Best Neighborhoods to Stay in Chicago